HoustonJ2013/COVID-19_Kaggle_Shell_team/README.md

 ```
 Now the server is set up

 3. Clone this repo to the cloud server, modify the folder path to the json files in the script, and run the script.
-Note install whatever package missing on the cloud server (ideally we should us docker for more serious deployment)
+Note install whatever package missing on the cloud server (ideally we should use docker for deployment)
 ```
 python elasticsearch_helpers.py
 ```